mweel1/usa_high_level/grants/personal-profile/index.md

 When adding a contact you can add it in clear text, or you can send a request to link directly to another contact so when there information changes so does yours or visa versa.

-## Current Job
+## Job History

-This will include your current place of employment and must be updated for each job you start, stop and apply for.
+This will include all all job events that happen in your life including:

+- Applying for a job
+- Receiving a job
+- Job denial
+- Quitting a job

 ## Calendar